chihirobelmo/FalconBMS-Alternative-Launcher/README.md

 # How to install Falcon BMS Alternative Launcher?

-Make a backup of the stock Falcon BMS 4.33 U1¥Bin¥x86¥Hub.exe before installing it.
+Make a backup of the stock Falcon BMS 4.34¥Bin¥x86¥Hub.exe before installing it.
-Download Falcon BMS Alternative Launcher, unzip the file and extract all of the included files to Falcon BMS 4.33 U1¥Bin¥x86, overwrite Hub.exe.
+Download Falcon BMS Alternative Launcher, unzip the file and extract all of the included files to Falcon BMS 4.34¥Bin¥x86, overwrite Hub.exe.
 Next time you launch BMS, Falcon BMS Alternative Launcher will be launched instead of the stock launcher.

 Installing the new launcher after the clean installation of BMS is the most secure way to use this app.

 ![readme01](https://user-images.githubusercontent.com/32677587/53294990-b48b6580-3834-11e9-874d-f6f0443b96e0.png)

-NOTE: Just after the fresh install of BMS it does not have registry information for current selected theater or logbook, so if you first to install BMS and want to install the app.
-You have to launch BMS via stock launcher once or directory run Bin/x86/Falcon BMS.exe then install the app.

 # How to use Falcon BMS Alternative Launcher?